kaygun/playMidi/README.md

 # Clojure Lectures

-This is an example project I created for my students for them to play with learning some aspects of clojure.
+This is an example project I created for my students for them to play with some aspects of clojure.

 ## Usage